nh-server/switch-guide/docs/extras/updating.md

 1. Insert your microSD card into your computer.
 2. Make a folder inside your `switch` folder called `system updates`.
-3. Download `RCMFirmwareDumper.bin` and place it somewhere on your PC (A good idea is to put it where you keep all your switch payloads like Hekate).
+3. Download `TegraExplorer.bin` and place it somewhere on your PC (A good idea is to put it where you keep all your switch payloads like Hekate).
 3. Copy `ChoiDujourNX.nro` to `/switch/system updates` from the `ChoiDujourNX.zip` file.
 4. Update Atmosphere and Hekate by using the above guides.
 5. If you haven't already, update the sysMMC to the latest firmware.